jojonas/jojonas.github.io/content/posts/wireshark-vpn/index.md

 ## Working With Derived Byte Arrays

-If your protocol derives byte arrays that are not directly part of the original packet, for example through reassembly or decryption, you can create a [`ByteArray`](https://www.wireshark.org/docs/wsdg_html_chunked/lua_module_Tvb.html#lua_class_ByteArray), fill it with derived bytes and then call `tvb("<name>")` on it, for example:
+If your protocol derives byte arrays that are not directly part of the original packet, for example through reassembly or decryption, you can create a [`ByteArray`](https://www.wireshark.org/docs/wsdg_html_chunked/lua_module_Tvb.html#lua_class_ByteArray) instance, fill it with derived bytes and then call `tvb("<name>")` on it, for example:

 ```lua {hl_lines=5}
 function my_proto.dissector(buffer, pinfo, tree)